jlengstorf/jason.energy/site/posts/72-how-to-be-positive/how-to-be-positive.md

 With very few exceptions, nearly every part of my day goes off perfectly.

 I wake up every morning without an alarm, next to a woman who makes me deeply happy.
-We playfully argue about whose turn it is to make coffee,[^local] cook breakfast and listen to [Radiolab](http://www.radiolab.org/), and head to a local gym to get our day started.
+We playfully argue about whose turn it is to {% footnote id="local" %}make coffee,{% endfootnote %} cook breakfast and listen to [Radiolab](http://www.radiolab.org/), and head to a local gym to get our day started.

-[^local]:
+{% footnoteText id="local" %}
 The coffee is from a local roaster who cares more about coffee than some people care about their children.
+{% endfootnoteText %}

 My work schedule is flexible.
 The projects I work on are of my own choosing; I have the freedom to only take on tasks that are both extremely interesting and intensely satisfying.

-Evenings are free to meet friends for drinks,[^cocktails] or to have a slow dinner at some fantastic restaurant I read about somewhere.
+Evenings are free to {% footnote id="cocktails" %}meet friends for drinks,{% endfootnote %} or to have a slow dinner at some fantastic restaurant I read about somewhere.

-[^cocktails]:
+{% footnoteText id="cocktails" %}
 Usually this happens at cocktail lounges employing bartenders that look at an old fashioned with the same air of professionalism as a surgeon about to perform a double bypass.
+{% endfootnoteText %}

 Every so often I’m asked to speak at a conference, which means I get paid to travel to a cool city like Austin or San Francisco and share my ideas with people who love web design as much as I do.